A world-class institute of changemakers in the deaf and signing community.

 David was probably the most dominant player in the 20-year history of the National Academic Bowl.
 He played for John Hersey High School, a Midwest powerhouse, and led that team to four consecutive national competition appearances and the national championship in 2007.
-He was the only player in Academic Bowl history to win two National Most Outstanding Player awards.
+He was the first player in Academic Bowl history to win two National Most Outstanding Player awards.
 David majored in history at Gallaudet and was a member of two national championship College Bowl teams.

 Mary Kovatch & Chuck Daube (2016)

 Mary and Chuck have been two peas in a pod for the past 24 years as the legendary coaches for Indiana School for the Deaf.
 They have gone to the National competition 18 times in 24 years.
 They have won 11 Regional championships in the past 20 years.
 They have coached many Regional and National All-Stars, Regional Most Outstanding Players, and National Most Outstanding Players.
 They have won five national championships with four completely different teams.
 They consistently have high expectations for their players and even after retiring from teaching, they are still seen at ISD every day for Academic Bowl practice.